How did the HMS Victory bring a wave of prosperity to Portsmouth?

 For Portsmouth, the HMS Victory is more than just a historic ship; it's a symbol of resilience and innovation.
 Its restoration and the subsequent economic boom serve as a reminder of the city's ability to evolve while honouring its past.

-The wave of prosperity brought about by the HMS Victory is a testament to the power of heritage and community spirit.
 It shows that by preserving and celebrating our history, we can create a brighter future.
 So, next time you're in Portsmouth, why not pay a visit to the Historic Dockyard?
 Step aboard the HMS Victory and be a part of the city's thriving story.